houzyk/thephilosophicalcode/HelloComputer/HelloComputer.md

 > Computers run the world, that's obvious! *What is it that computers do?* That's less obvious.
 There are several, equally good, answers to that question.
 One may give an 'engineering' answer by talking about microchips or motherboards.
 One may also give a theoretical answer by talking of automata or Turing Machines.
 Alternatively, one may give a philosophical and slightly more abstract answer.
 So, instead of diving into the physical and theoretical implementations of computers, let's explore what computers *conceptually* do.

-#### Outline

-• Section 1.
-Inspired by Analytic Philosophers, I talk about the method behind answering the question "what is it that computers conceptually do?".

-• Section 2.
-I propose an answer (dubbed "The Linguistic Answer") to what they conceptually do.
-Fundamentally, the Linguistic Answer characterizes Computation as **symbolic manipulation**.

-• Section 3.
-I take a slight detour in talking about the relationship between our Linguistic Answer and two programming paradigms- imperative languages (like JS) and declarative languages (like Haskell).

-• Section 4.
-I briefly look at two philosophical implications of our Linguistic Answer.

 ### 1. Our Method